jaokim/inside-java-dumpster/BusinessLogic/readme.md

 ```

 If the service should consumes any data (apart from the standard payload data), it also has to be added to the Client [PayloadDataGenerator](https://github.com/jaokim/inside-java-dumpster/blob/main/Client/src/main/java/inside/dumpster/client/impl/PayloadDataGenerator.java) class.
 (This is subject to change.)

+## Adding bugs to the service

+Please see [OutsideDumpster](https://github.com/jaokim/inside-java-dumpster/tree/main/OutsideDumpster) for details on how to add bugs to your code.